 Background: The Board requests that proposed amendments to its LEP licensing requirements be included in this year's sunset bill.
-The amendments were approved at the September 20, 2024, Board meeting.
+The amendments were approved at the September 20, 2024, and November 15, 2024, Board meetings.

 The proposed statutory amendments to BPC §4989.20 fall into three categories: